-- 3.7 The criteria under the Welfare Reform Act mean that any working-age household deemed to be under-occupying their home receives a cut in their Housing Benefit (or Universal Credit).
-The cut is a fixed percentage of the Housing Benefit-eligible rent.
-This is known colloquially as the 'Bedroom Tax'. - 3.8 Government has set this at a 14% cut for one extra bedroom and a 25% cut for two or more extra bedrooms.
+- 3.7 The criteria under the Welfare Reform Act means that any working-age household deemed to be under-occupying their home receives a cut in their Housing Benefit (or Universal Credit).
+The cut is a fixed percentage of the Housing Benefit-eligible rent. - 3.8 Government has set this at a 14% cut for one extra bedroom and a 25% cut for two or more extra bedrooms.
 In essence this means, for every £100 charged for rent, tenants will need to contribute £14 or £25 per week from their own resources.
 To help alleviate the pressure of this penalty, the Council's HRA offers the incentive of 'Cash-for-Moving'.
 This is a widely used scheme across councils to encourage tenants to downsize.
 Tenants can bid for a smaller property on Gateway to Home-Choice, and if successful the tenant could receive up to £2,000 depending on the number of bedrooms given up.
 The scheme was in place before welfare reform to encourage better use of the housing stock.